 Attend Robin Pecknold’s ‘A Very Lonely Solstice’ Livestream

-As Kansas City’s true alternative, our listeners know that tuning in means tuning out — tuning out the commercials, the artifice, the endless loop of top 40 radio.
-If you’re looking for something a little different, a little unexpected and above all, authentic — join us!
+Consider the value of 90.9 The Bridge and its 24 hours of great music.
+As a 90.9 The Bridge listener, we know you are selective about what comes through your speakers.
+Whether you keep us on in the background or tune in to unwind after a long day, you choose to spend your time where the music matters.

-Because you value diverse playlists and music discovery, we hope you’ll make your gift to support it.
-Today only — Monday, Dec.
-7 — become a member of The Bridge and you’ll be automatically entered to win a pass to attend A Very Lonely Solstice Livestream — a solo acoustic performance from Robin Pecknold of Fleet Foxes on Monday, Dec.
+Help us continue to deliver quality content that puts the music first, 365 days a year.
+Endorse and amplify that value with your gift of support.
+Today only — Wednesday, Dec.
+9 — your donation enters you in a drawing for a pass to attend A Very Lonely Solstice Livestream — a solo acoustic set from Robin Pecknold of Fleet Foxes on Monday, Dec.
 21 at 8 p.m.

-Head over to bridge909.org/donate for more information and to make your donation today!